 Creating an organizational system for toy storage is not easy if you don’t know how but it is possible.
 All you need to do is set it up in a way that accommodates your child’s natural play tendencies.
 With the right storage system in place, the cleanup process becomes easier for your children to understand and follow.
 But it’s tough to get organized when there’s just too much to deal with.
 Apply the same rule as with clutter – sort, recycle and then organize what remains.

 Limit What Comes in and Goes Out

-Children can easily become overwhelmed and only focus on one toy for a few minutes at a time, if there are too many toys to choose from.
+Children can easily become overwhelmed and only focus on one toy for a few minutes at a time if there are too many toys to choose from.
 Rather, give them fewer but more quality toys to play with.
-Toys that stimulate their brain or encourage hand-eye coordination is always a good idea.
+Toys that stimulate their brain or encourage hand-eye coordination are always a good idea.
 So, limit the number of each specific type of toy and keep only the toys your child actually plays with.
 Here are some ideas for recycling toys that are no longer used:

-- Rotate toys: When new toys come in take some of the older toys and put them away for 3 -6 months (depending on the child’s age).
+- Rotate toys: When new toys come in, take some of the older toys and put them away for 3 -6 months (depending on the child’s age).
 When you take them out again they’ll almost seem like new – which results in a newly formed interest.

 - Keep it in the family: Take your gently used toys and have a toy grab bag with other family members or friends.
 You’re spreading the joy without breaking the bank.

 - Donate: Take gently used toys that your child has lost interest in and donate.
 There are donation centers in most cities that will accept toys.
 I always check who is currently taking them in and make sure all the board games and puzzle pieces are intact and that everything is clean and in good shape.